vaishvijariwala/vaishvijariwala/README.md

-- 👋 Hi, I’m @vaishvijariwala
-- 👀 I’m interested in Data Analytics, Filmmaking and Sustainability
-- 🌱 I’m currently learning JavaScript in order to become a web dev
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me at vaishvijariwala03@gmail.com
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+Hey there! 🌟 Welcome to my little corner of the universe.
+I'm @vaishvijariwala, an enthusiast for Data Analytics, the magic behind Filmmaking, and the heart of Sustainability.🎥🌿

+Currently, I'm learning JavaScript and playing around with codes! 🚀

+I'm on the lookout for fellow dreamers and doers to join forces on exciting projects.
+If you're ready to create, innovate, and inspire, let's connect!
+You can wave hello or drop a message at vaishvijariwala03@gmail.com. 💌
 <!---
-vaishvijariwala/vaishvijariwala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+vaishvijariwala/vaishvijariwala is a ✨ specihere'sepository because its `README.md` (this fileIt'spears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the PreviCan'tnk to take a look at your changes.
 --->